-Multiple sclerosis is thought to affect nearly 1 million adults over the age of 18 in the US.
+Multiple sclerosis is believed to affect nearly 1 million adults over the age of 18 in the US.
 While the disease is not contagious or directly inherited, epidemiologists — scientists who study patterns of disease — have identified factors in the distribution of MS around the world that may eventually help determine what causes the disease.
 These factors include gender, genetics, age, geography and ethnic background.

-Epidemiology is the branch of medicine that deals with the incidence, distribution, and possible control of diseases and other factors relating to health.
-Epidemiological studies are challenging for several reasons:
+Epidemiology is the branch of medicine that deals with the incidence, prevalence, distribution, and possible control of diseases and other factors relating to health.
+Epidemiological studies in MS are challenging for several reasons:

 Therefore, all epidemiological numbers, such as prevalence, are estimates.

 - The incidence of a disease is the number of new cases occurring in a given period of time (usually a year) in a given population (usually 100,000).

-- The prevalence of MS is the number of people with MS at a particular point in time, in a particular place.
+- The prevalence of MS is the total number of people with MS at a particular point in time, in a particular place.
 Most epidemiological studies in MS focus on prevalence.

 Although more people are being diagnosed with MS today than in the past, the reasons for this are not clear.
 Likely contributors, however, include greater awareness of the disease, better access to medical care and improved diagnostic capabilities.
 There is no definitive evidence that the rate of MS is generally on the increase.